sandangel/angular-cli-docker/README.md

 ## Conclusion
 This makes your computer more clean, do not need to install nodejs, yarn, angular-cli...

+This image only expose PORT 4200 as default of webpack, but you are free to run on any port by config docker-compose.yml -port

-You can config docker-compose.yml to run your own image
+You can config docker-compose.yml to run your own image.

-You can config Makefile for more angular-cli commands, for example "ng build -prod"
+You can config Makefile for more angular-cli commands.

-Best way to run Angular CLI project.
+Good luck and more fun with angular project